Graduate Student Teaching Award

 The Graduate Student Teaching Award selection committee consists of:

-- three faculty members appointed by the provost
+- three faculty members

 The Graduate Student Teaching Award selection committee adopts its own rules of procedure.